Citharalia

 Citharalia is a monotypic moth genus in the family Cossidae described by Harry Kendon Clench in 1957.
-Its only species, Citharalia idiosetoides, was described by the same author in the same year and is found in Bolivia.
+Its only species, Citharalia idiosetoides, was also described by the same author in the same year and is found in Bolivia.

 Taxonomy

-Research suggests Citharalia does not fit in the Cossidae, and should be excluded from this family.
+Research that suggests Citharalia does not fit in the Cossidae, and should be excluded from this family.
 The genus should perhaps be included in the Cossulinae.